gaultier/blog/making_my_debug_build_run_100_times_faster.md

 ![CPU Profile of the SIMD-less code, debug + Address Sanitizer build](cpu_profile_sha1_sw_debug_asan.svg)

 The SHA1 code is simplistic, it does not use any SIMD or intrinsics directly.
 And that's fine, because when it's compiled with optimizations on, the compiler does a pretty good job at optimizing, and it's really fast, around ~300 ms. But the issue is that this code is working one byte at a time.
-And Adress Sanitizer, with its nice runtime and bounds checks, makes each memory access **very** expensive.
+And Address Sanitizer, with its nice runtime and bounds checks, makes each memory access **very** expensive.
 So we basically have just written a worst-case stress-test for Address Sanitizer.

 Let's first review the simple SIMD-less C version to understand the baseline.